Applications of deep learning to relativistic hydrodynamics: Models

-We have noticed that, although one trained {\tt sU-net} can make nice predictions for shorter hydrodynamic evolution, it fails to accurately predict the final profiles of longer evolution time ($\tau-\tau_0>4.0 \ \mathrm{fm/c}$) from the initial profiles at $\tau_0$~\cite{Huang}.
+We have noticed that, although one trained {\tt sU-net} can make nice predictions for shorter hydrodynamic evolution, it fails to accurately predict the final profiles of longer evolution time ($\tau-\tau_0>4.0 \ \mathrm{fm/c}$) from the initial profiles at $\tau_0$.
 Considering that the evolving QGP system is highly non-linear and tends to smear-out its initial structures during longer evolution, we divide the whole evolution time $\tau-\tau_0$ into $n$ parts with equal time interval $\Delta \tau$: $\tau-\tau_{n-1}$ ... $\tau_2-\tau_1$, $\tau_1-\tau_0$.
 For each evolution part, we train an individual {\tt sU-net} using the corresponding ``initial" and ``final" profiles from hydrodynamics.
 To predict the final profiles at $\tau$ from initial profiles at $\tau_0$, we first use the trained {\tt sU-net-1} to predict the profiles at time $\tau_1$ and then use them as the initial conditions for {\tt sU-net-2} to predict the profiles at time $\tau_2$ and so on.
 In this way, the combined {\tt sU-net} series (i=1...n) mimic the hydrodynamic evolution with much larger time step $\Delta \tau$ that can not be managed by traditional hydrodynamic algorithm (In more detail, for the following evolution with $\tau-\tau_0= 6.0 \ \mathrm{fm/c}$, we set n=3 with $\Delta \tau = 2.0 \ \mathrm{fm/c}$).
-It also helps to significantly accelerate the related event-by-event hydrodynamic simulations.
-Please refer to the following long paper for more details~\cite{Huang}.
+Note that {\tt sU-net-1}, {\tt sU-net-2} and {\tt sU-net-3} are not identical since the initial and final profiles are generated by {\tt VISH2+1}, which implement the 2+1-d hydrodynamic equations explicitly depended on $\tau$~\cite{Song:2009gc,song2008causal}.